Claudio López, 2nd Marquess of Comillas

-Claudio López y Bru, 2nd Marquess of Comillas, GE (1853 in Barcelona – 1925 in Madrid), was a Spanish peer, businessman, and immensely rich shipping magnate and landowner.
-He inherited the companies his father Antonio López y López had founded.
+Claudio Bru López, 2nd Marquess of Comillas, GE (1853 in Barcelona – 1925 in Madrid), was a Spanish peer, businessman, and immensely rich shipping magnate and landowner.
+He inherited the companies his father Antonio L. Lopez had founded.

 For thirty years, from 1895 to 1925, the Marquess of Comillas dominated Catholic policy-making on labour relations.

 Comillas sponsored Antoni Gaudí's trip to Tangier and Tétouan in 1892, where the architect was inspired by Franciscan José María Lerchundi to design a complex for Catholic Missions in Tangier.
 The project was never realized but was a source of inspiration for Gaudí's lifelong endeavor the Sagrada Família.

 Biography

-Claudio Lopez Bru was the fourth son of Antonio López y López —the founder and owner of Compañía Transatlántica Española and Compañía General de Tabacos de Filipinas— and Catalan lady Lluïsa Bru i Lassús.
+Claudio Bru López was born in Barcelona on 14 May 1853.
+He was the fourth son of Antonio López López —the founder and owner of Compañía Transatlántica Española and Compañía General de Tabacos de Filipinas— and Catalan lady Luisa Bru Lassús.